 - An assignment of company contributions (shares) and an undertaking to assign company contributions must be in writing.
-The assignment of company contributions requires in principle the approval of the members' general meeting. - Under corporate law, there are extensive options to limit the assignability of company contributions.
-In fact, assignability can be (and in practice is) restricted to a far greater extent than permitted in an AG.
+The assignment of company contributions requires in principle the approval of the members' general meeting. - Under Swiss corporate law, there are extensive options to limit the assignability of company contributions.
+In fact, assignability can be (and in practice is) restricted to a far greater extent than permitted in an AG. - There are certain incidental restrictions on the transferability of contributions due to the above mentioned anti-money laundering and similar rules.